silicondosa/myosyn/README.md

 ## Dependencies

 MyoSyn requires the following libraries:
+- NI-DAQmx:

-- QuickDAQ: A custom data acquisition library able to utilize National Instruments DAQ hardware
+- QuickDAQ: A custom data acquisition library able to utilize National Instruments DAQ hardware (included as submodule)
-- MiniPID: A PID control and tuning library
+- MiniPID: A PID control and tuning library (included as submodule)
-- cLinkedList: A small C library that implements a simple double linked list
+- cLinkedList: A small C library that implements a simple double linked list (included as submodule)

 ## Installation

 In addition to the API, the dependencies are also included in this repo as git submodules.

-To clone this repo, use the `git clone --recursive` command.
+To clone this repo, use the `git clone --recursive-submodules` command.

+## Documentation

+You can find the DoxyGen-generated documentation [here](https://solaremperor.github.io/myosyn/), complete with an example.

+## LICENSE

+This library is distributed under the GNU Lesser GPL v3.
+The license file is located in the root directory of this repo.